ginglis13/treego/README.md

 ```
 	--help
 	-a 	    	All files are listed
 	-d 	    	List directories only
 	-f      	Print full path prefixes
 	-i      	Do not print any indendation prefixes
 	-s      	Print size of each file
+	-noreport 	Omit printing of report of files and dirs
 ```

 ### TODO